nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

 A retention rule can be applied to one document or a list of documents.

 Once a retention rule is applied to a document, it is considered a record.
-As such, it can still be downloaded and exported but it **can't be edited, replaced, or deleted** until the retention has expired.
+As such, its main file can still be downloaded and exported but it **can't be edited, replaced, or deleted** until the retention has expired.
+Additional document properties can also be put under retention to follow the same principles, and the document itself cannot be deleted.

 ### {{> anchor 'legal-hold'}}Legal Hold

 In the event of litigation, audit or investigation, an organization may have to preserve certain information for an indeterminate period in order to prevent any spoliation of evidence by changing or updating content.

-The legal hold acts as a lock action once activated; the main document **can't be deleted**, even at API or storage level.
+The legal hold acts as a lock action once activated; the main file **can't be deleted**, even at API or storage level if you configured the addon to use WORM storage.

-The document can still be downloaded and exported but it **can't be edited, replaced, or deleted**.
+When a document is under legal hold, the main file of the document can still be downloaded and exported but it **can't be edited, replaced, or deleted**.
+Additional document properties can also follow the same principles, and the document itself cannot be deleted.

 Here are the main differences between **retention** and **legal hold**: